Tag: Healing

 Healing with Art

-I have always found a therapeutic element to painting, each piece of art is a journey through creation and emotion.
+Healing with art – I have always found a therapeutic element to painting, each piece of art is a journey through creation and emotion.
 Beginning with a spark and enthusiasm of an idea, followed by the eagerness to paint and love of creation.
 The work starts in the paintings detail, a painstaking process of getting each aspect just right, despair arrives when it all goes wrong and the image in the mind is not matched by the result on the canvas.
 Somehow it all comes together in the finished work and on many occasions the painting is far more magical than the fixed image in your imagination.

 In every painting there are moments of freedom when the thinking mind is switched off and the paint is flowing, time is no longer important, and the journey of self-discovery is all that matters.